iongion/flatpak-bundler/README.md

 ## Overview
 This modules allows building flatpaks programmatically from Node.
-It requires Node 10 or above and flatpak >= 0.6.13 to be installed on your system.
+It requires Node 12 (LTS) or above and flatpak >= 0.6.13 to be installed on your system.

 Under the hood, this is just a wrapper for the [flatpak-builder](https://docs.flatpak.org/en/latest/flatpak-builder.html) tool with some extra sugar added.